Text by Lula Criado

 I was lucky to have people to talk to on the topics around theoretical physics.
 The concept of space-time was one of the many ambiguous ones I encountered.
-It was a bit uncomfortable to have it being ambiguous.
-It was a mix of my urge to have a better resolution on the idea and the complete different descriptions people made about space-time in their everyday life.
+It was a bit uncomfortable to have it ambiguous.
+It was a mix of my urge to have a better resolution to the idea and the completely different descriptions people made about space-time in their everyday life.
 Reina Suyeon Mun continues on why she is so fascinated with space-time.

 ∆(x,y,z,t) on Lorentz Transformation is the second project whose intellectual process lies on a concept of physics: the concept of Lorentz Transformation, a coordinate transformation which is used to relate two coordinate frames moving at constant velocity relative to each other.

 Theoretical physics is not a subject that merely describes a phenomenon.
-I feel that most of the discussions can evolve into a philosophical and sociopolitical one.
-I really cannot tell if this is a coincidence or not but the more a person read into the subject, the more it gets tied into the kind of debate that has been opened up from another realm.
+I feel that most of the discussions can evolve into philosophical and sociopolitical ones.
+I cannot tell if this is a coincidence, but the more a person reads into the subject, the more it gets tied into the kind of debate that has been opened up from another realm.
 I think this intention is much clearer in ‘∆(x,y,z,t) on Lorentz Transformation’.
-The narratives I developed in both of my work as possible as physics has changed the way I read and look into some of the things.
+The narratives I developed in both of my work, as possible as physics has changed how I read and look into some things.
 The attitude I had to take on the preconceived ideas when doing the project also helped me in how the narratives can be evolved.
 Mun continues.

 Reina Suyeon Mun’s interest lies in interactive new media and time-based media and these two projects are only the starting point to explore further into the fields that she would like to touch upon.